vivekcoh/scripts/powershell/archiveOldSnapshots/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This powershell script archives local snapshots older than x days.
+This powershell script archives local snapshots.
 This is useful if you have created an archive target (e.g. AWS S3) and want to programatically archive existing local snapshots.

 ## Download the script